spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

 * `root_volume_size` - (Optional) Set root volume size (in GB).
 * `tags` - (Optional) A key/value mapping of tags to assign to the resource.
 * `associate_public_ip_address` - (Optional, Default: `false`) Configure public IP address allocation.
 * `restrict_scale_down`- (Optional) Boolean.
-When set to `True`, nodes will be treated as if all pods running have the restrict-scale-down label.
+When set to `true`, nodes will be treated as if all pods running have the restrict-scale-down label.
 Therefore, Ocean will not scale nodes down unless empty.
 * `labels` - (Optional) Optionally adds labels to instances launched in the cluster.
     * `key` - (Required) The label key.
     * `value` - (Required) The label value.